w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 Take away:

-* Abstract the “building blocks” of such platforms
+* Abstract the "building blocks" of such platforms
 * Let them evolve according to scalability and flexibility requirements

 # (Some) References